TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Input/Properties/LinkPopup.rst

    :RenderTypes: inputLink

-   The link browser control is typically used with `type='input'` with `renderType='inputLink'` adding a button which opens a popup to select an internal link to a page, an external link or a mail address.
+   The link browser control is typically used with `type='input'` with `renderType='inputLink'` adding a button which opens a modal to select an internal link to a page, an external link or a mail address.

    **Options:**

    pid (string)
       pid of the new record.
-Can be an hard pid setting, or one of these markers, see :ref:`select foreign_table_where <columns-select-properties-foreign-table-where>`.
+Can be a hard pid setting, or one of these markers, see :ref:`select foreign_table_where <columns-select-properties-foreign-table-where>`.
       Falls back to "current pid" if not set, forces pid=0 if records of this table are only allowed on root level.